How Does a Plumbing Trap (P-Trap) Lose Water?

 Plumbing traps, commonly called P-traps, are an important part of your plumbing system.
 They are designed to constantly hold water in the drain to prevent sewer gas from escaping into the house.
-While sewer gases may contain noxious odors and smell terribly, they can also be explosive and poisonous.
-Ensuring that your P-trap has enough water will keep things running smoothly--but sometimes things start to run dry.
+While sewer gases may contain noxious odors and smell terrible, they can also be explosive and poisonous.
+Ensuring that your P-trap has enough water will keep things running smoothly.
+Sometimes things start to run dry.

 Overly dry air conditions can cause the water in your plumbing trap to evaporate.

 If something is stuck inside of the pipe and is wicking or absorbing the water from the toilet, capillary action could be to blame.